dartpointai/dartpoint-mcp/README.md

 (This would directly use get_news_sentiments.)
 - "What are the key products and services offered by SK Hynix, and what is a brief overview of their business?"
 (This would use get_corp_products_info and get_corp_bsns_summary.)

+## How to get APIKEY from DartPoint AI

+The API key can be issued on your account page after registering at https://dartpoint.ai.

 ## How to Run